Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/resources.rst

 Interactive Coding Websites
 ---------------------------

-I really enjoy websites that let you code and compete.
-My favorites are:
+These are some excellent websites that let you code and compete online:

 - `Hackerrank <https://www.hackerrank.com/>`_
 - `Codewars <http://www.codewars.com/>`_